vikejs/vike/readme.md

 ```

 - `isProduction` is a boolean.
 When set to true `vite-plugin-ssr` loads already-transpiled code from `dist/`, instead of on-the-fly transpiling your source code.
 - `root` is a string holding the absolute path of your app's root directory.
-All your `page.*` files should be a descendent of the root directory.
+All your `.page.js` files should be a descendent of the root directory.
 - `viteDevServer` is the value returned by `const viteDevServer = await vite.createServer()`.

 Examples: